xapian/xapian-docsprint/howtos/synonyms.rst

 specified in the dictionary by simply joining them with a single space between each one.

+If a term to be synonym expanded will be stemmed by the QueryParser, then synonyms will be checked for the unstemmed form first, and then for the stemmed form, so you can provide different synonyms for particular unstemmed forms if you want to.

-.. todo:: Discuss interactions with stemming (ie, should the input and/or
-          output values in the synonym table be stemmed).
+.. todo:: Discuss interactions with stemming (ie, should the input and/or output values in the synonym table be stemmed).

 Adding Synonyms
 ===============

-.. todo:: Document this!
+The synonyms can be added by the :xapian-method:`WritableDatabase::add_synonym()`.
+In the following example ``calender`` is specified as a synonym for ``time``.
+Users may similarly write a loop to load all the synonyms from a dictionary file.

+.. xapianexample:: search_synonyms
+    :start-after: Start of adding synonyms
+    :end-before: End of adding synonyms

 QueryParser Integration
 =======================